 Meditation for Triathletes

-It’s simple, but its not easy.
-I would venture to say that many of us who work for a living, or have kids, or are just busy and are train for our next race are rarely thinking about the present moment.
 It’s not easy to think about the now while you are worried about the next deadline at work, or getting some new soccer cleats for Johnny, or just keeping up with what is going to happen tomorrow.

 In turn, we often think about the past.
-And often times, its times in the past that don’t make us feel good.
+And often times, its thinking about times in the past that don’t make us feel good.
 Maybe we often think about negative things that have happened to us or that we have done in the past.

 My Experience with Guided Meditation

-Top performers from basketball to stock brokers and everything in between have a common practice, meditation.
+Top performers from basketball players to stock brokers and everything in between have a common daily practice, meditation.
 I did find these top performers all practice mediation in different ways.
 But, the point is that they all have a regular habit of meditating.
 This includes triathletes and top endurance athletes.

 Meditation has helped me in nearly every aspect of my life, because it has allowed me the ability to think within each moment I am having.
-I has allowed me to step back and feel more emotionally, yet act more rationally.
+It has allowed me to step back and feel more emotionally, yet act more rationally.
 In a sense, it has humbled me so that I can learn and grow.

-In the past year of training for triathlons.
-I have gone from being about to swim about 25 meters and then feel exhausted, to swimming 2K and feeling happy.
+In the past year of training for triathlons, I have gone from being about to swim about 25 meters and then feel exhausted, to swimming 2K and feeling happy.
 And most of this was because I was able to stick with a schedule and push through the “I don’t want to today.”

 Meditation has helped temper my fears.
 I feel like with a little time, I can figure out how to do most things that come my way.

-How Can Guided Meditation for Triathletes Help US?
+How Can Guided Meditation for Triathletes Help Us?

 It can help us focus and train more effectively.
 It can also help us get through the tougher parts of races when your mind and body tell you to “give up”.
 Being mindful and present when things get tough, can help us persevere.
 And perseverance through pain with a goal in mind is always a great thing.